PrefectHQ/prefect/docs/guides/migration-guide.md

 If you want to switch your backend to use Prefect Cloud for an easier production-level managed experience, Prefect profiles let you quickly connect to your workspace.

-In Prefect 1, there are several confusing ways you could implement `caching`.
+In Prefect 1, there are several confusing ways to implement `caching`.
 Prefect 3 resolves those ambiguities by providing a single `cache_policy` function paired with `cache_expiration`, allowing you to define arbitrary [caching mechanisms](https://docs.prefect.io/3.0/develop/task-caching) &mdash; no more confusion about whether you need to use `cache_for`, `cache_validator`, or file-based caching using `targets`.

 A similarly confusing concept in Prefect 1 was distinguishing between the functional and imperative APIs.
-This distinction caused ambiguities with respect to how to define state dependencies between tasks.
+This distinction caused ambiguities when defining state dependencies between tasks.
 Prefect 1 users were often unsure whether they should use the functional `upstream_tasks` keyword argument or the imperative methods such as `task.set_upstream()`, `task.set_downstream()`, or `flow.set_dependencies()`.
 In Prefect 3, there is only the functional API.

 ## Next steps